AnchalSharma20/FSJD-iNeuron/FSJD/readme.md

 }
 ```

-`Q5.
-Demonstrate the difference between abstract class and interface by writing programs as well as in keypoints.`
+Q5.
+Demonstrate the difference between abstract class and interface by writing programs as well as in keypoints.

 **Solution :**

-Here's an example that demonstrates the difference between an abstract class and an interface in Java:

-Example 1: Using an Abstract Class
+#### Example 1: Using an Abstract Class

 ```java
 abstract class Animal {